Air Defense

 • FP-7.X interceptor system

-FREYJA is a Ukrainian-German ballistic missile defense project led by Fire Point with HENSOLDT radar integration, built around FP-7-family interceptors, mobile launch and control elements, and European sensor and command-system inputs.
+FREYJA is a Ukrainian-German ballistic missile defense project led by Fire Point with HENSOLDT radar integration, built around the FP-7.X interceptor, mobile launch and control elements, and European sensor and command-system inputs that were still being integrated in mid-2026.

 System Architecture

 FREYJA is currently best documented as an integrated ballistic-missile-defense project rather than a deployed weapon with public conflict-use evidence.
-Fire Point is identified as the prime contractor and overall design authority, while HENSOLDT is responsible for radar production, testing, delivery, and integration support.
+Fire Point is identified as prime system integrator and overall architecture lead, while HENSOLDT is responsible for radar production, testing, delivery, and integration support.

 Interceptor basis